 Just because you don’t have the time or money to travel the country touting your book doesn’t mean you have to languish at home post-publication any longer.
-Programs including Skype and Google Hangout make it easy (and free!) to meet a group of your fans face-to-face.
+Programs including Skype and Google Hangout make it easy (and free!) to video chat a group of your fans face-to-face.
 Explains Sarah McCoy, author of The Baker’s Daughter, “Now authors can jump online and literally be a face at the party for an hour.
-It’s lovely, and such an opportunity for us to directly connect with wonderful readers.”
+It’s lovely, and such an opportunity for us to connect with wonderful readers.”

 So how does one successfully bring his or her computer screen—literally—to life?

 Choose the right program

 Sign up for Skype and Google Hangout and get a feel for what you like most.
 While both offer free long distance, Skype requires a premium membership for 3+ people, uses a lot of bandwidth to work well, and will drop the entire session should the host drop off.
 Google Hangout has its drawbacks, too, so figure out what works best for your needs.
 Be upfront with potential virtual guests about which platform you prefer, but also be flexible to go along with the wishes of those with whom you’ll be video chatting.

 Post your online video chat intentions on your blog, Twitter, or Facebook page.
 Add a page to your website that houses your contact information, any stipulations you have (e.g. a minimum number of people at the virtual event), and questions books clubs or classrooms can use to kick off a lively discussion.
 Don’t forget to tell friends and family of your virtual plans and encourage them to send along your information to people they know who may be interested.